 Where to get cheap tours / discounted tickets?

 What’s amazing about Bangkok city is its very little complexity.
 You can navigate on your own without being confused.
 Commute system is easy to utilize, hence, you can explore around without booking a tour- plus, you can even save money from this.

-However, if you opt for a more relaxed and secured trip, I highly suggest you to book your tours with a reliable tour agency like Klook.
+However, if you opt for a more relaxed and secured trip, I highly suggest you book your tours with a reliable tour agency like Klook.

 - They offer quality-service tours all around Thailand, including Bangkok.